 This one is easier, but it takes gumption on behalf of management.
-(Yes, gumption is still a word.)
+(Yes, I did use the word gumption.)

-Basically: you cannot tolerate a*holes and “brilliant jerks” even if they are your top performers.
+Basically: you cannot tolerate a*holes and brilliant jerks even if they are your top performers.
 You need to fire them.
-Your best sales guy brings in revenue, yes.
+Your best salesperson brings in revenue, yes.
 But millions of people around the world bring in revenue.
-If your best sales guy belittles others and slaps females in marketing on the posterior, that’s very bad.
+If your best salesperson belittles others and makes inappropriate comments and gestures, that’s very bad.
 Forget the HR implications.
-Many workplaces are “monkey see, monkey do.”
 That creates a culture where “If I produce, I have carte blanche.”
 In this case, “one bad apple does spoil the whole bunch.”

-In my world, the main reason someone should get fired is for character.
-If they don’t live up to the values of the company, aren’t trustworthy and operate with little integrity, whether you sell widgets or VR headsets, they shouldn’t be there.
+In my world, the main reason someone should get hired and fired is for character.
+If they don’t live up to the values of the company, aren’t trustworthy, and operate with little integrity, whether you sell widgets or VR headsets, they shouldn’t be there.